PERMACULTURE AND COMMUNITY FOR SUSTAINABLE LIVING

 8) With all of the logistics that goes into correspondence, directions, pick-up, orientation and so forth, we ask for a TWO WEEK MINIMUM commitment on volunteer stays.
 Unless we make other arrangements before or during your visit, please honor our minimum stay agreement.

 10) WEATHER.
-Especially if your visit is between December and April (the rest of the year is easy) you should be apprised that this is subtropical rainforest.
+Especially if your visit is between December and April (the rest of the year is easy, warm and dry) you should be apprised that this is subtropical rainforest.
 Temperature lows are in the 30's and it can rain for eight days straight in winter months.
-We had 112 inches of rain during the 2010-2011 season (from July1st to June 30).
+We average about 10 inches of rain per year.
 In order to be prepared for winter months you should be emotionally OK with cold wet days and own suitable rain gear.